henrylawson/henrylawson.net/website/_posts/2016-02-07-down-migrations.markdown

 date: 2016-02-07
 ---

-Having worked with database migration tools for several years, some important learning's have become clearer over time.
-This article aims to capture some core ideas on best practices when using these tools.
+Having worked with database migration tools in anger for several years, some best practices have become clearer over time.
+The most important is with the usage of down migrations.
+In this article I'll provide some learning's that have resulted in my devaluing the purpose of such scripts.

 <!--more-->